Tauag/WFAlerts_Telegram_Bot/README.md

 This project is the successor to my WFAlerts-Tweets-to-SMS project found at <a href=https://github.com/TaurusSilver/WFAlerts-Tweets-to-SMS>this repo</a>.

-You can also utilize this mod by adding @warframe_alerts_bot to your Telegram chats!
+Feel free to add @warframe_alerts_bot to your Telegram chats!